Tutorial

 A Note on Performance Trade-offs

 An astute observer might notice that the absolute execution times on Python 3.14.2 for both methods were slower than on Python 3.11.
 This is an expected trade-off.
-The Python 3.14+ interpreter is more complex to support features like free-threading, leading to a higher startup overhead for each process.
+The newer interpreter has a higher startup overhead for each process in this micro-benchmark.

 In our test, the simulation task for each scenario is very short (milliseconds).
 Consequently, the overhead of creating new Python processes for run_parallel() becomes a significant portion of the total time, causing its slowdown from ~0.9s to ~5.37s.

 The key takeaway is not the absolute speed on this micro-task, but the relative speedup.
-The test clearly demonstrates that for Python 3.14+, run_parallel_multithread() effectively eliminates this high process-creation overhead, making it the superior architecture for computationally intensive models where the simulation time far outweighs the initial setup time.
+The test clearly demonstrates that on Python 3.14 and newer builds, run_parallel(..., parallel_mode="thread") effectively eliminates this high process-creation overhead, making it the superior architecture for computationally intensive models where the simulation time far outweighs the initial setup time.

 A Note on Paths and Parallel Execution